Aboele13/CompleteW101Gear/README.md

 TODO:

-- run everything and update github csvs

-- use wiki crit calculator for fun (create csv with enemy crit stats by world?)
+- select gear
+    - jeweled checkbox (jewel the accessories)

+- view gear
+    - "only objectively better" checkbox
+        - can't be done in python because all other filters have to come first
+        - find a way to do it in JS fast (multithread)
+    - "jeweled" checkbox

 - function to acknowledge enchantment item cards (called on set) (must be beneficial (level check))

 - method that gets correct jewel value from dataframe

-- view gear "only objectively better" checkbox
-- view gear "jeweled" checkbox

 - epic/colossal IC only used in mob sets